asr1/digital-garden/src/site/notes/Politics/Religion/Methodism.md

 The point is clear: as a religion, agree about the essential things, let people choose for themselves on everything else, but above all else, don't be a dick about it.

+## Misc Advice

+* Don't take criticism from someone you wouldn't take advice from.

 </div></div>